 by Craig Cable

-I recently took a call from a church elder who was inquiring about a documentary that Group produced called When God Left the Building.
-It’s not uncommon for me to field inquiries about the premise of the film and our motives behind its enigmatic title.
+I once took a call from a church elder who was inquiring about a documentary that Group produced called When God Left the Building.
+It’s wasn’t uncommon for me to field inquiries about the premise of the film and our motives behind its enigmatic title.

 As I was explaining the film and guiding this elder through a series of (what I thought were) challenging and thought-provoking questions, he stopped me mid-sentence and said, “Wait a minute!
 Is this film driving toward getting the church to change?
 If so, I’m not interested.”

 He went on to tell me that most of the churches in his city—including his—are declining, but he had an obvious solution, and it didn’t require the church to change.
 His solution was to close the other churches and redirect those congregations to his.